 To begin capturing data, click on any one network interface which has some live transmission occurring.
 A drop-down menu will appear when you click on capture in the main menu, click on Start.
 To initiate capture with a keyboard, press CTRL+E.

-The low-level packets transmitted over that particular network are now being live captured by Wireshark and can be seen in the default colour-coding.
+The low-level packets transmitted over that particular network that Wireshark captures live and displayed in the default colour-coding.

-To know what protocol each colour implies to, go to View->Colouring Rules
+In order to know what protocol each colour implies, go to View->Colouring Rules.

 You can also modify the code according to your preferences or turn off all colour coding.